 Let’s address some of the worst social media advice I’ve ever heard, and don’t worry, I’ll explain why this guidance has no place in your social media marketing activities.

 - You shouldn’t sell on social media.
 This has a smidgen of truth, which makes it very dangerous.
 You shouldn’t use your social channels to ONLY sell, you should provide value and build relationship and community, which help you sell.
 Social media is a marketing tool – and the goal of a marketing tool is to introduce your products and services for sales.
-If you don’t sell on social you’re wasting your time.
+If you have a plan for how you’re using social media to sell, you’re wasting your time.

 - You need to be on all the social networks; Facebook, Twitter, Instagram, Periscope, Snapchat, Pinterest, WhatsApp, YouTube, Linkedin, Google +, etc. This advice should be ignored because your audience probably isn’t spending time on every one of these platforms.
 If the people you’re looking to attract aren’t on these platforms, you don’t need to be there.